In C++, data type bool is

 character1 < character2is evaluated to

-if the value stored in character1
+true if the value stored in character1 comes

-before the character stored in character2
+before the character stored in character2 in the collating sequence

 of the machine on which the expression is being evaluated.
 You can think of